raaz-crypto/raaz/README.md

 ```

-### Overiding default implementations
+### Overiding the default implementation

 The `raaz:implementation` often provide multiple implementation for
 the same primitives but for a particular primitives selects one as the
 default implementation.
 If we stick to the Blakd2b example,
 `raaz:implementation` exposes `Blake2b.CPortable` and
 `Blake2b.CHandWritten` of which `Blake2b.CPortable` is made the
-default implementation by re-exporting it also under the name
+default implementation by re-exporting it under the name
 `Blakd2b.Implementation`.
 This means that when we add both
 `raaz:prim-indef` and the `raaz:implementation` to the build depends
-field, the demand for the module Blake2b.Implementation from the
+field, the demand for the module `Blake2b.Implementation` from the
 former component is satisfied by the `Blakd2b.CPortable`.
-We can selectively override this
+We can
-using the following cabal stanza.
+selectively override this using the following cabal stanza.

 ```